html5rocks/updates.html5rocks.com.new/_posts/2015-03-03-creating-semantic-sites-with-web-components-and-jsonld.md

   <img style="max-width: 100%; height: auto;" src="{% asset_path 2015-03-03-creating-semantic-sites/tool.png %}" alt="Structured Data Testing Tool UI" />
 </p>

-You can read more about the tool and improvements it introduced in the Webmaster Central [blog post](http://googlewebmastercentral.blogspot.co.uk/2015/01/new-structured-data-testing-tool.html).
+You can read more about the tool and the improvements it introduced in the Webmaster Central [blog post](http://googlewebmastercentral.blogspot.co.uk/2015/01/new-structured-data-testing-tool.html).

 ## Linking components to a structured data source